 “It’s a dangerous business, Frodo, going out your door.” – J.R.R.
 Tolkien

 Having said that, I wouldn’t be in a rush to book a ticket to Bali right now (although you could undoubtedly get a great deal!).
 And honestly, I am relieved that we have now left the island.

-We are planning to return in December though, so the earthquakes have not scared us away for long!
+We are planning to return in December though, and the earthquakes will probably not keep us away.